 - bringing Washington prisons into compliance with the governor’s executive order requiring access to healthy food in all state agencies and organizations

-WE ARE people who have experienced the prison system first hand, either as as directors of prison programs, prison teachers, and volunteers, or as former prisoners and their families.
-As a result of what we have seen, we are compelled to give voice to our belief that Washington’s criminal justice system and the Department of Corrections are failing our communities.
+WE ARE people who have experienced the prison system firsthand, either as as directors of prison programs, prison teachers, and volunteers, or as former prisoners and their families.
+As a result of what we have seen, we are compelled to give voice to our belief that Washington’s criminal justice system and Department of Corrections are failing our communities.
 Prison Voice Washington works to provide answers to the many problems and sticking points in this outdated system.
+If you are a friend or family member of a person incarcerated in Washington State and you would like to connect with Prison Voice Washington members who are also on the Statewide and Local Family Councils, connect with them here or contact loretta @ prisonvoicewa.org.

 WE BELIEVE that people can and do change.
 We believe that incarcerated people deserve the opportunity to work and learn meaningful skills.
 We believe that education and hope for a better life are fundamental drivers of successful outcomes for prisoners and the communities they will be released into one day.